Siteimprove/alfa/docs/guides/README.md

 List of Alfa repositories, both public and private, and some of their particularities…

+Note that Dependabot is currently used almost everywhere for dependencies updates.
+It does not, however, update yarn.
+When a new version is out, yarn will print a message upon invocation of nearly any command.
+It then needs to be manually updated with `yarn set version latest` (in every repo) (remember to add the new release file to version control).
+All repos still have a local copy of yarn (rather than relying on Corepack, as recommended by yarn), mostly for historical reasons.

 * [Alfa](https://github.com/Siteimprove/alfa) (this repository): The main repository for Alfa code.
   * All dependencies are auto-updated by Dependabot.
   * Uses a merge queue for PRs, reducing friction when several PRs are merged around the same time.